zachegwood/3DGameEngineJS/README.md

+### How to Run

+Clone this repo, then run in VSCode with the "Live Server" add-on.
+With that running, right-click index.html and choose "Open with Live Server"

+Once it opens in your browser, click inside the browser window to activate it (locking the cursor).
+You can unlock the cursor by pressing ESC.
+WASD to move, mouse to adjust camera, mouse wheel to zoom

+### Changes you can make

+Edit the config.js file to change camera type. ex, changing the camera: CURRENT_CAMERA = 'PLAYER_THIRD_PERSON';

-### Future Improvements
+### Planned Future Improvements

-Change to a custom glTF to binary import format for Blender files.
+> Change to a custom glTF to binary import format for Blender files.
 Preprocess glTF into Your Own Format.

-: 2–10× faster depending on how much animation, mesh, and material data you strip/pack.
+    Blender import is 2–10× faster depending on how much animation, mesh, and material data you strip/pack.
+>